Immuno-oncology Solutions

 qPCR

-Make BioAgilytix The Partner To Progress Your Immuno-Oncology Development Efforts
+Make Bioagilytix the Partner To Progress Your Immuno-Oncology Development Efforts

 Immune oncological approaches are exciting tools to curatively treat and possibly eradicate cancer.
 Several humoral and cellular approaches are followed and are in clinical studies.
 These novel therapeutic tools require specific and sensitive bioanalytical methods and customized assays.
-On top of this, a clear and distinct clinical evaluation is needed.

 BioAgilytix’s veteran scientists are working alongside leading pharma and biotech companies to advance promising immune oncological approaches and tools, from oncology biomarker development to assays for immunogenicity testing, through expert bioanalysis.
 Let us help you realize the opportunities available in new molecularly targeted therapies for cancer treatment by leveraging our proven, seasoned scientific support.